paulcacheux/wgpu_exploration/README.md

 # WGPU Exploration, in Rust

-Exploration projet to learn about WGPU in Rust.
+Exploration project to learn about WGPU in Rust.